Bladder and Urethral Slings

 - Tension-free sling.
 No stitches are used to attach a tension-free sling.
 Instead, body tissue holds the sling (which is made from a strip of synthetic mesh tape) in place.
 Scar tissue eventually forms around the mesh and keeps it from moving.

-There are three approaches for a tension-free sling procedure:
+There are three approaches to a tension-free sling procedure:

 - Retropubic.
-A surgeon makes a small incision inside the vagina and two small opening above the pubic bone just big enough for a needle to pass through.
+A surgeon makes a small incision inside the vagina and two small openings above the pubic bone just big enough for a needle to pass through.

 - Transobturator.
 A surgeon makes an incision similarly in the vagina, but also creates a small opening on each side of the labia for a needle to pass through.

 - Single-incision mini.
-A surgeon only one small incision in the vagina to perform the procedure.
+A surgeon has only one small incision in the vagina to perform the procedure.